jashburn00/LearningFullStack/notes/JavaScriptNotes.md

             - imported functions do not need to be prepended with the module name
         - uses `process` instead of browser environments like window and document
             - can use `process.argv[2]` to access parameters from command line runs
+        - has filesystem library `fs`
+            - create a new file: `fs.appendFileSync(path, str)`
+                - if a file at path exists, it will append str to it; otherwise it makes a new file with str as content
+            - read a file: `fs.readFileSync(path)` returns contents of file found
     - browser runtime uses ES6 `import/export` syntax
         - to export from a module, include an export statement at the end of the module:
             - `export { functionA, functionB };`